Global Coverage

 5. The role of HR in leading change

-To lead change effectively, HR must align its policies and initiatives with the organisation’s broader goals.
-This includes updating policies, providing necessary resources, and maintaining an agile, future-focused workforce.
-When HR initiatives are in sync with company objectives, change outcomes are significantly improved.
+To effectively lead change, HR must align policies and initiatives with the organisation’s broader goals.
+This includes updating policies, providing necessary resources and maintaining an agile workforce.

 Supporting employees through change

-Supporting employees during transitions is key to maintaining morale and productivity.
 Capterra research shows that 71% of employees feel overwhelmed by workplace changes, and 83% of those experiencing change fatigue say their employer hasn’t provided enough resources to help them adapt.
-As such, HR leaders play a vital role in managing change fatigue, by ensuring employees have access to mental health support and by facilitating recovery periods during intense transitions.
-Failing to provide such support can lead to reduced productivity and retention issues.

-HR can also help employees build the skills needed to thrive in a changing environment, offering professional development programs and clear paths for career growth.
-When employees feel valued and have opportunities to progress, they’re more likely to stay motivated, even amidst frequent organisational change.
+HR can also help employees build the skills needed to thrive in a changing environment, offering professional development programmes and clear paths for career growth.

 6. The importance of communication in change management

-Communication is the cornerstone of any successful change initiative.
-It builds trust, reduces uncertainty, and aligns teams with a shared vision.
 Without clear, consistent communication, even the most well-planned changes can fail.
-In fact, 28% of employees resist change due to ineffective top-down communication, which can foster feelings of anger and anxiety rather than trust, comfort, and confidence in leadership.
+In fact, 26% of employees resist change due to ineffective top-down communication, which fosters feelings of anger and anxiety rather than trust and confidence in leadership.

-As we’ve covered previously, building trust during periods of change requires not only transparency but also encouraging open dialogue and feedback.
-This creates a sense of psychological safety and helps reduce resistance.
-Leaders who explain the "why" behind changes and address concerns openly are more likely to empower their teams to embrace change with confidence.
+This creates a sense of psychological safety for teams and reduces resistance.
+Leaders who explain the 'why' behind changes and address concerns openly are more likely to succeed in their change initiatives.

 26% of employees resist change due to ineffective top-down communication, represented in a blue circular chart.